afistoli/46120-PiWE/week08_final_project_intro/README.md

 **Installation instruction** in your `README.md`.

-6. Your `main.py` script inside the `examples` folder should demonstrate, in a clear and structured manner, how the required functions are called.
+6. Your `main.py` script inside the `examples` folder should demonstrate, in a clear and structured manner, how the required functions are called and executed.

 7. Your `main.py` script should run successfully and generate the expected results (like plots) in a reasonable time (less than 10 mins).
-If neeeded, define a "demon" mode and/or use saved intermedidate results.
+If needed, define a "demo" mode and/or use saved intermedidate results.

 8. Test coverage on your package should be higher than 80%, as evaluated using `pytest-cov` on your `src` folder, i.e., by running: